-The novelty of the paper lies in the use of the cross-correlation function (CCF) approach which allows to examine the presence of two types of causality (causality-in-mean and causality-in-variance) between the major EU economies and the BRICS on country-to-country basis.
+The novelty of the paper lies in the use of the cross-correlation function (CCF) approach which allows to examine the presence of two types of causality (causality-in-mean and causality-in-variance)1 between the major EU economies

+1 This approach to testing causal linkages is in the vein of the Granger-Sims concept of causality which is data-based and without direct reference to economic theory (Hoover 2008).
+It builds on the notion of predictability when Y is said to Granger cause X if lagged Y values help predict X. Though criticized from the methodological viewpoint, this approach is legitimized by probabilistic theory of causality (Eells 1991) and is widely recognized in econometrics.
+Moreover, recent studies show that and the BRICS on country-to-country basis.
 I find that the major EU economies' CDS prices are largely dependent on the performance of the BRICS CDS with the exception of Germany.
 Italian and Spanish CDS experience the greatest number of incoming causal linkages from the BRICS.
 Meanwhile, India is the only BRICS sovereign to have a clear-cut negative balance of outgoing and incoming causality among the BRICS.

-The results make case for the decoupling hypothesis in the sovereign CDS market and for a limited magnitude of the non-EU contagion in sovereign bond markets triggered by the developments within the EU.
+The results make case for the decoupling hypothesis2 in the sovereign CDS market and for a limited magnitude of the non-EU contagion in sovereign bond markets triggered by the developments within the EU.
+Limited dependence of the BRICS CDS prices on the EU CDS prices generally holds when causal relations between the pair-wise series are examined in the frequency rather than time domain, based on Breitung and Candelon (2006) test.
+This dependence tends to be the lowest when tested on weekly data.

 The remainder of the paper is organized as follows.
-Section 2 reviews relevant literature, Section 3 presents the data, Section 4 describes econometric methodology, Section 5 discusses the results, and Section 6 concludes.
+Section 2 reviews relevant literature, Section 3 presents the data, Section 4 describes econometric methodology with respect to the CCF approach.
+Section 5 discusses the results, Section 6 presents the robustness checks, and Section 7 concludes.